Strong and weak convergence rates for slow-fast system driven by multiplicative L\'{e}vy noises: Introduction

 Weak convergence rate of $X_{t}^{\varepsilon}$ is studied in Theorem \ref{WCR}, the averaged equation is represented as

 when $v=\alpha_{1}=\alpha_{2}$,

-we observe that above convergence order is consistent with weak convergence order 1 for system \eqref{3} stated in \cite{SXX}, see more discussions in Corollary \ref{c7w}.
+we observe that the above convergence order is consistent with weak convergence order 1 for system \eqref{3} stated in \cite{SXX}, see more discussions in Remark \ref{c7w}.

-Additionally, we derive exponential contractivity of frozen equation with respect to $L^p$-Wasserstein distance by coupling method under disspative condition, which is crucial in geeral case, see Theorem \ref{was-exp}, Section \ref{exp-con} and Section \ref{inv-gen} for details.
-An explicit formulas for tangent map $dF(\hat{\om})$ between the tangent spaces $T_{\hat{\om}}\s^{d-1}$ and $T_{F(\hat{\om})}\s^{d-1}$ is obtained, as well as its Jacobian determinant, during the proof for exponential ergodicity and existence of invariant measure in Lemma \ref{L41}, where the map is induced by a nonlinear immersion $F(\hat{\om})$, see Theorem \ref{tan} and Lemma \ref{jac} in Appendix for more details.

-\begin{remark} We assume that $\delta_{1}(t,x,y)=\delta_{1}(t)$ in strong convergence to construct corrector equation.
+\begin{remark} We assume that $\delta_{1}(t,x,y)=\delta_{1}(t)$ in the sense of strong convergence to construct corrector equation.
 Although one may consider the formulation with $\delta_{1}(t,x,y)=\delta_{1}(t,x)$ proposed in \eqref{1} of \cite{LRSX}, this setting presents essential difficulties in our paper, as discussed in Remark $\ref{d1}$.